pcda17/pcda17.github.io/week-01.md

 Docker makes it possible to run a virtual copy of the Linux operating system within your primary OS.
 We will be using Ubuntu, a version of Linux that is often used to run web servers.
 Ordinarily, you would launch an Ubuntu server and then install the programs you need, one by one; Docker lets us speed up that process by defining our system's initial configuration in a plain text file, known as a Dockerfile.
 You can view the Dockerfile we are currently using [here](https://hub.docker.com/r/pcda17/ubuntu-container/~/dockerfile/).

+For a more details on how Docker works, see this [overview](https://docs.docker.com/engine/docker-overview/).

 When the download is complete, enter the following command to run the container.
 This will create a new directory called `sharedfolder` on your desktop.

 ```